uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/trtrs.rst

    Overwritten by the solution matrix :math:`X`.

 scratchpad
-   Pointer toscratchpad memory to be used by routine for storing intermediate results.
+   Pointer to scratchpad memory to be used by routine for storing intermediate results.

 .. container:: section